Orthostatic hypotension: Other

 Robotic devices, such as the Erigo medical device, have been proven to help orthostatic hypotension in some patients.
 These machines adjust a patient's position from 0 degrees to 90 degrees in progressive increments, allowing the blood pressure to adjust more slowly.

 Prognosis

 Orthostatic hypotension may cause accidental falls.
 It is also linked to an increased risk of cardiovascular disease, heart failure, and stroke.
-Also, observational data suggest that orthostatic hypotension in middle age increases the risk of eventual dementia and reduced cognitive function.
+Observational data suggests that orthostatic hypotension in middle age increases the risk of eventual dementia and reduced cognitive function.